ARGOeu/argo-ams-library/README.md

  This example explains how to consume messages from a predefined subscription with the use of the library.
 A subscription is a named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
 A subscription name  must be scoped to a project.
 In pull delivery, your subscriber application initiates requests to the Pub/Sub server to retrieve messages.
 When you create a subscription, the system establishes a sync point.
 That is, your subscriber is guaranteed to receive any message published after this point.
 Messages published before the sync point may not be delivered.

- You may find more information about [SUbscriptions in the ARGO Messaging Service documentation](http://argoeu.github.io/messaging/v1/api_subs/)
+ You may find more information about [Subscriptions in the ARGO Messaging Service documentation](http://argoeu.github.io/messaging/v1/api_subs/)

  ```
  consume-pull.py  --host=[the FQDN of AMS Service]